International Entrepreneur Rule

 Filing Form I-941, Application for Entrepreneur Parole

-- You must file Form I-941, Application for Entrepreneur Parole, with the required fee and supporting documentary according to the Form I-941 instructions.
-The filing fee for Form I-941 is $1,200.
+- You must file Form I-941, Application for Entrepreneur Parole, with the required fee and supporting documents according to the Form I-941 instructions.

 - You (as the Form I-941 applicant) do not need to file a Form I-131 to obtain travel documentation.
 If your Form I-941 is approved, USCIS will provide you with further instructions for obtaining and using your travel documentation dependent on whether you selected to receive your travel documentation at your U.S. mailing address or at a U.S. embassy or consulate abroad.